What is an overactive thyroid?

 An overactive thyroid, also known as hyperthyroidism, is a condition in which your thyroid produces too much of the thyroid hormones (1).

-Briefly, the thyroid is a small gland positioned in front of your windpipe.
-It creates hormones that control the energy supply to your organs, and regulate your heartbeat, digestive system and many other bodily functions.
+The thyroid is a small gland positioned in front of your windpipe.
+It creates hormones that regulate your heartbeat, digestive system and many other bodily functions.
 The hormones are called triiodothyronine (T3) and thyroxine (T4), and with too much of these, your body overworks itself.

 What causes an overactive thyroid?